Table of contents

 - How often will data be accessed in its final form?

-These seven questions will help narrow down whether traditional ETL is a good approach for you, or whether you need to employ a more flexible ELT pipeline, perhaps with real-time ingestion.
+These seven questions will help narrow down whether traditional ETL is a good approach for you, or whether you need to employ a more flexible ELT pipeline, perhaps with real-time data ingestion.
 In ETL, we refer to this stage as the “blueprinting” stage.

 It demands that the business know what data they need to extract beforehand.